How do you choose a data projector? How much money you should spend? How much lumens do you require?

 Native Resolution: Refer to the number of pixels that can be shown natively from the projector.

-WXGA - High Definition (HD) quality but in wide screen format 16:10 aspect ratio.
+WXGA - High Definition (HD) quality but in wide screen format in 16:10 aspect ratio.
 This is the most popular for cheapest option.

 WUXGA - Same as FULL HD but in 16:10 ratio Wide Screen format.
 The picture looks taller than FULL HD.

 4K - 3820 x 2160 pixels.
 It has 4 times the resolution of Full Hd.
 This is more popular for home theater use than in the business world.
 If you need to show a lot of detail e.g Digital Photography, Engineering Drawing, Scientific Data Excel Spreadsheet with lots of row and cells on a very big screen, this is the right resolution for you.